All Episodes

 He had to do it.

-He has a he's got to be governor.
+He's got to be governor.

-So it was uh despite how this was fun.
+So it was, despite how this was fun, it was a great, great time.

 I love these guys.

-And I think this is all to me, this is just fast.
+And I think this is all, to me, this is just fast.

-We talked a lot about Steve Jobs.
+We talked a lot about Steve Jobs, the lost interview that has been found from 1995.

-It's always great when you get together with your cigar buddies and uh chewing the fat, having fun.
+It's always great when you get together with your cigar buddies and chewing the fat, having fun.

-But that's that's what I did last night.
+But that's what I did last night.

-And no snertly, there were no paparazzi.
+And no, Snerdly, there were no paparazzi.

 No, it's no big deal.

-What do you mean disappointing?
+What do you mean, disappointing?

-Why would it why why why would that be?
+Why would that be?

 It happens when it happens.